 Chemical treatments make the most sense when treating a very small number of Aiptasia in a controlled area (as in a quarantine tank) where the Aiptasia can be easily reached.

-First, these methods introduce chemicals into your system that will affect the stability of your tank.
-Whether the solution you choose is an acid (like lemon juice) or strong base (like sodium hydroxide), it will have an effect on your tank pH at the minimum.
-The amount of this effect is dependant on the amount of chemical used as well as the size of the tank.
+First, these methods introduce chemicals into your system that will affect the stability of your aquarium.
+Whether the solution you choose is an acid (like lemon juice) or strong base (like sodium hydroxide), it will have an effect on your aquarium water pH at the minimum.
+The amount of this effect is dependant on the amount of chemical used as well as the size of the aquarium.
 Additionally, these chemicals add organic material (either directly or from the remains of the Aiptasia) to your water that will result in an increase in nutrients.

 Injecting Aiptasia is much easier said than done.
 The moment the needle touches the anemone, it will retract into the rock.
 It can also be difficult to reach many of the Aiptasia anemones growing on the rock-work without removing the rock they are attached to.

-Finally, typically the injection is insufficient to completely kill every cell of the Aiptasia, resulting in more Aiptasia growing from the remains of those treated.
-Some of these treatments have a ‘blast’ effect that results in the Aiptasia fragmenting and leaving living pieces free to float and settle elsewhere in the tank.
+Finally, typically the injection is insufficient to completely kill every little piece of the Aiptasia, resulting in more Aiptasia growing from the remains of those treated.
+Some of these treatments have a ‘blast’ effect that results in the Aiptasia fragmenting and leaving living pieces free to float and settle elsewhere in the aquarium.

 Additionally, under such stress, certain species of Aiptasia will release their planula (offspring) into the water column which will settle on the rock-work and grow new Aiptasia.